maykar/kiosk-mode/README.md

 ## Conditional Lovelace Config
 Contitional config takes priority and if a condition matches, all other config options/methods are ignored.

-These use the same options as above, but placed under one of the following user conditions:
+These use the same options as above, but placed under one of the following user/entity conditions:

 **admin_settings:**
 Sets the config for every admin user.